 Heritage Week offers a chance to explore heritage across BC and Canada and take part in programming that provides opportunities to learn and share about Vancouver’s history, diverse cultural heritage and historic places.

-From February 17th to 23rd, 2025, we invite you to celebrate the theme “Pastimes in Past Times.”
-We encourage you to delve into the pastimes and traditions of your neighbourhood, exploring how these activities have contributed to the rich cultural tapestry of your community and beyond.
+From February 17th to 23rd, 2025, we invited you to celebrate the theme “Pastimes in Past Times.”
+We encouraged you to delve into the pastimes and traditions of your neighbourhood, exploring how these activities have contributed to the rich cultural tapestry of your community and beyond.

-VHF will host three events during Heritage Week, each highlighting different aspects of the 2025 theme.
+VHF hosted four events during Heritage Week, each highlighting different aspects of the 2025 theme.

-Join Vancouver Heritage Foundation and select community organizations for an intimate evening of storytelling and building community connections.
-Each community organization will share a short story with the audience that is connected to their heritage and community at large.
+During an intimate evening of storytelling and building community connections, each community organization shared a short story with the audience that is connected to their heritage and community at large.

-Walking Tours with John Atkin – Saturday, September 23rd.
-10am and 1pm.
+Walking Tours with John Atkin – Saturday, February 22nd

 Places that Matter Community Fair – Sunday, February 23rd, 11am – 3pm

-This year, Places That Matter will continue to host a family-friendly afternoon focused on the many stories and people that connect us to the Places that Matter in our communities.
-Our 8th annual community celebration will feature table displays from local organizations and businesses.
+The 8th annual community celebration featured table displays from local organizations and businesses.
+This family-friendly afternoon was focused on the many stories and people that connect us to the Places that Matter in our communities.

 From February 19th to 25th, we celebrated the theme “Layer By Layer” and invited you to dig deeper into your community’s past and explore the many layers and stories that your unique community holds.
 We hope you took some time this week to learn something new about the many “layers” of the place you call home.